 The course co-ordinator will supply lists of tutorial topics and, if requested, sample examination questions to the examiners.
-In Trinity Term the Undergraduate Administrator will circulate a draft lecture-list for the coming academic year.
+After Trinity Term the Undergraduate Administrator will circulate a draft of the Green Book for the coming academic year.
 It is the responsibility of course co-ordinators to check this draft, ensure that it represents accurately their intentions for the course, make sure that all lecturers involved are aware well in advance of exactly when they are to perform, book all appropriate lecture rooms, and answer any specific queries which the Administrator may raise.

-In the cases of clashes appearing it is the course co-ordinator's responsibility to liaise with the other course co-ordinator involved and resolve the clash.
+In the cases of timetabling clashes it is the course co-ordinator's responsibility to liaise with the other course co-ordinator involved and resolve the clash.

 5.3.
-Tutorials
+Tutorials and Collections

-The main focus of teaching throughout your time in Oxford will be tutorials.
-A tutorial is a meeting between the tutor and a single undergraduate, a pair, or a trio; a larger group is normally defined as a class.
+In addition to lectures, which you are strongly advised to attend, the other main focus of teaching throughout your time in Oxford will be tutorials.
+A tutorial is a meeting between the tutor and no more than 3 students.
+Larger groups are defined as a class.

-Throughout Mods and FHS, undergraduates should receive 12 tutorials a term (i.e. the equivalent of one and a half papers).
-These should be spaced to give 3 tutorials a fortnight, rather than 4 in the first half of term and 8 in the second half of term.
-The only exceptions to this are Trinity Term of students' first and third years (when 8 only should be offered to allow time for revision for Mods and Finals), and either the Michaelmas or the Hilary Terms of the third year, when only 8 tutorials should be given to allow time for work on the dissertation.
+Throughout Mods and FHS, undergraduates should normally receive 12 tutorials a term (i.e. the equivalent of one and a half papers).
+These should ideally be spaced to give 3 tutorials a fortnight, rather than 4 in the first half of term and 8 in the second half of term.
+The only exceptions to this are likely to be in Trinity Term of a student's first year (when 8 only should be offered to allow time for revision for Mods), and either the Michaelmas or the Hilary Terms of the third year, when only 8 tutorials (or the equivalent in seminars) should normally be given to allow time for work on the dissertation.